fangdai-dear/Tiger-Model/README.md

 All references are listed in the article.

 ## Licence
-The code can be used for non-commercial purposes after the publication of the article.
+The code is distributed under the Apache License 2.0.
+It can be used for non-commercial purposes only after the publication of the article.
+For any commercial use, please contact the author for permission.